-- corporate tax breaks, including an income deduction of 20 per cent for five years (which is equivalent to a corporate tax reduction of around 7 per cent); - tax breaks on income arising from the selling of shares acquired through the exercise of stock options granted by an overseas

-- parent company (tax payable on such income is reduced by 20-50 per cent); - fund raising assistance for small and medium-sized stock companies; - acceleration of examinations and proceedings for patent applications; - a 50 per cent reduction of certain fees for patents; - shorter examination periods for prior notification for inward direct investment in regulated industries; and - acceleration of entry examinations for the Certificate of Eligibility for Status of Residence applied for by foreign nationals who intend to work in Japan.
+- corporate tax breaks, including an income deduction of 20 per cent for five years (which is equivalent to a corporate tax reduction of around 7 per cent); - tax breaks on income arising from the selling of shares acquired through the exercise of stock options granted by an overseas parent company (tax payable on such income is reduced by 20-50 per cent); - fund raising assistance for small and medium-sized stock companies; - · acceleration of examinations and proceedings for patent applications; - · a 50 per cent reduction of certain fees for patents; - shorter examination periods for prior notification for inward direct investment in regulated industries; and - acceleration of entry examinations for the Certificate of Eligibility for Status of Residence applied for by foreign nationals who intend to work in Japan.

-Subsidy programme for projects promoting Asian site location in Japan
+Subsidy programme for projects promoting foreign direct investment, site location and regional development in Japan

-This programme is intended to provide subsidies to certain businesses which establish new regional headquarters or research and development operations in Japan.
-The goal of the programme is to attract and sustain high value-added business operations in Japan and improve Japan's status as an Asian business centre.
+This programme is intended to provide subsidies to certain businesses which establish new high-value-added sites such as regional headquarters or research and development operations in Japan.
+The goal of the programme is to attract and sustain high value-added business operations in Japan and achieve sustainable growth of the Japanese economy.

-Further, in addition to the national government, local governments (prefectures and municipals) also have their own unique investment promotion programmes.

-For more details of foreign investment promotion programmes, please see the JETRO website: www.jetro.go.jp/en/invest/incentive_programs/.
+In addition to the national government, local governments (prefectures and municipals) also have their own unique investment promotion programmes.
+For more details visit Japan External Trade Organisation (JETRO) website: www.jetro.go.jp/en/invest/incentive_programs/.

-9 Identify the domestic laws that apply to foreign investors and foreign investment, including any requirements of admission or registration of investments.
+Identify the domestic laws that apply to foreign investors and foreign investment, including any requirements of admission or registration of investments.